- Who We Serve

 We don’t mean to suggest that every CX leader focuses simultaneously on “being the best” in every one of these three areas.
 Most pick a primary focus (customer centricity, operational excellence, digital transformation) where they strive to win against every competitor.
 Then, they do their best to compete as effectively as possible on the others.

 Some companies, of course, do all these things very well.
 Consider Amazon, for example.
 Their primary focus, from Day 1, has been to focus on customer centricity.
-But they’re also very good in the areas... with decision making driven by putting customers at the center of their business.
+But they’re also very good in the other areas... with decision making driven by putting customers at the center of their business.

 The results for all CX leaders speak for themselves – outsized top- and bottom-line growth, beating their competition and dominating their markets because they do all three of these things well, at the same time, delivering world-class customer experiences underpinned by world-class business operating models.